Frequently Asked Questions (FAQs)

 The Payroll Office cannot process your Individual Retirement Record until after you are terminated in the payroll system.
 The Individual Retirement Record reflects your pay and service history.
 OPM uses this record to calculate your annuity.
 Thus, your paperwork will not be mailed to OPM until after you receive your last paycheck.

-It is recommended that you meet with the Benefits personnel within one month prior to your retirement date.
+It is recommended that you meet with the Benefits Office within one month prior to your retirement date.
 This will help the Benefits Office ensure that all of your paperwork and documents are mailed out once the Individual Retirement Card is finalized.
 You could also ensure that your Department sends the Separation Personnel Action Form (PAF) to the Human Resources Services.
 The PAF is required for the Payroll Office to move forward and terminate you from the payroll system.

 When can I expect my first annuity check?

 It is highly recommended to have at least two months in savings to help you during the waiting period.
 Your first annuity check normally arrives within 4-6 weeks after OPM receives your paperwork.
-You will receive a copy of the paperwork from the Human Resources Services.
+You will receive a copy of the paperwork from the Human Resources.
 This will give you an idea when you can expect your first check.
 You will receive an interim pay, which is a portion of your final annuity.
 You will continue to receive an interim pay while OPM finish processing your paperwork.

 What happens to my unused annual leave and sick leave balances?